joaquinAmpuero/movieDB/README.md

 # movieDB
-Example containing a list of featured movies and popular movies.
+Example containing a list of Rated movies and Popular movies.

 ## Architecture.
 I used MVVM Arquitectural pattern following Clean Architecture, the project is divided in three modules, Domain, Data and Ui.